Microsoft says wins patent trial against Google's Motorola

 In the latest trial, Microsoft argued that Motorola's initial demand was exorbitant and a clear breach of its agreement to charge reasonable and non-discriminatory terms - commonly referred to as 'RAND' - for technology that is an industry standard.

-The long-running argument between Microsoft and Motorola - and by extension Google - is just one facet of a wide-ranging global patent war surrounding smartphone and internet technology that has drawn in Apple Inc (AAPL.O), Samsung Electronics Co Ltd (005930.KS), Nokia NOK1V.HE and others.
+The long-running argument between Microsoft and Motorola - and by extension Google - is just one facet of a wide-ranging global patent war surrounding smartphone and internet technology that has drawn in Apple Inc, Samsung Electronics Co Ltd, Nokia and others.

 At heart, the companies are arguing over who owns the technology and design features behind smartphones, which are now essentially small computers.